MicrosoftDocs/security/compass/esae-retirement.md

 ---
 # ESAE Architecture retirement

 The Enhanced Security Admin Environment (ESAE) architecture (often referred to as red forest, admin forest, or hardened forest) is a legacy approach to provide a secure environment for Windows Server Active Directory (AD) administrators.
 ESAE guidance has been replaced by the modern [privileged access strategy](privileged-access-strategy.md) and [rapid modernization plan (RAMP)](security-rapid-modernization-plan.md) guidance for providing secure environments for privileged users.
-Administrative Windows Server Active Directory forests are no longer recommended for protecting assets.

 ![Retirement of ESAE notification](./media/esae-retirement/retirement.png)

-This architecture has been retired from mainstream Microsoft recommendation and is now considered a custom configuration either hosted on-premises or with a cloud provider.
+Administrative Windows Server Active Directory forests have been retired from mainstream Microsoft recommendation and is now considered a custom configuration either hosted on-premises or with a cloud provider.

 ![PLACEHOLDER](./media/esae-retirement/defender-vs-attacker-cost.png)